Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ### Consistent features across all pages

 - The navbar menu at the top and footer at the bottom of the page are consistent and responsive throughout the website.
-- Each pages have different images.
+- Each page has different images.

 ### Home

 - The Front Image shows the Image of Restaurant.
 - In the Menu section having Main Course, Starters and Desserts.
-While clicked on it goes to Menu Page.
+User can clicked on it goes to Menu Page.
 - Slides of Images
-- Footer contains contact details, social network and address.
+- Footer contains contact details, social network, and address.

 ### Menu

-- The user can see three menu section in this page.
+- The user can see three menu sections in this page.
 - The first section having main courses.
 - Scrolling down, the user can see Starters section.
 - Last user can see Desserts section.